NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/about/_index.md

 ---
 title: "About"
 subtitle: "Algorithm Audit consists of an executive board, audit commissions and an advisory board.
-Learn more about the people affiliated to Algorithm Audit."
+Learn more about Algorithm Audit."
 image: images/illustration5.jpeg
 ---

+{{< about_algorithm_audit "About Algorithm Audit" "Algorithm Audit was founded in the summer of 2021, ... ">}}

 {{< about_board "Board members" "Jurriaan Parie" "Heeyjooh" "Ariën Voogt" "Heeyjaah">}}